lilacse/LutieBot/README.md

 Besides that, it is recommended to frequently backup these two files.
 Git will overwrite them if you do a `git reset --hard` or if you force a pull over a modified database on both sides.
 This behaviour will be improved in the future (hopefully!).

-### Database filling

-A clean SQLite database is available from this repo when you clone it (`Lutie.db`).
-However, as it is "clean" (as in contains zero data), you will need to fill in certain tables in the database yourself before using most commands in the bot.
-Commands that can be executed through Discord messages to insert these data into the database will be implemented in the future, but for now, it is what it is.

-You can use any database client that can interact with SQLite databases to do the job, such as [DBeaver](https://dbeaver.io/).

 ### Feature plans

 A list of commands that are planned to be supported by the bot.
 This list is likely going to change in the future.